Learn More about Hawaiian Volcanic Activity and History

 In 2018, Kīlauea Volcano experienced its largest lower East Rift Zone (LERZ) eruption and caldera collapse in at least 200 years.
 Lava erupted during this eruption covered 35.5 square kilometers (14 square miles) and partially drained the summit magma system, producing minor explosions and near-daily summit collapse events.
 The amount of lava erupted in the lower East Rift Zone and the volume of summit collapse are roughly equivalent—about 0.8 cubic kilometers (0.2 cubic miles).

 On the evening of December 20, 2020, a fissure eruption began within Halema‘uma‘u crater.
 Lava filling the crater quickly boiled off the water lake that had formed at the bottom of the crater over the previous year, replacing it with a lava lake.
 The lava supply dwindled from April to May 2021, and the last surface activity on the lake was observed on May 23.
-Another eruption began with Halema‘uma‘u crater the afternoon of September 29, 2021, and is ongoing.
+Another eruption began with Halema‘uma‘u crater the afternoon of September 29, 2021, and continued through December 9, 2022.
+On January 5, 2023, new vents opened in the floor of Halema‘uma‘u crater and that activity is ongoing.
 See the recent eruption webpage for more information.

 The State of Hawaii also experiences thousands of earthquakes every year.
 Most of them are small and closely related to volcanic processes, but hundreds are strong enough to be felt on one or more island, and some are large enough to cause damage.
 Since 1868, more than 30 magnitude-6.0 or greater earthquakes have rattled Hawaii.
 The probability of a magnitude-6.5 or higher earthquake striking the Hawaiian Islands in the next 10 years is 50 percent.